Thrombus: Cause

 Disseminated intravascular coagulation (DIC) involves widespread microthrombi formation throughout the majority of the blood vessels.
 This is due to excessive consumption of coagulation factors and subsequent activation of fibrinolysis using all of the body's available platelets and clotting factors.
 The result is hemorrhaging and ischemic necrosis of tissue/organs.
 Causes are septicaemia, acute leukaemia, shock, snake bites, fat emboli from broken bones, or other severe traumas.
 DIC may also be seen in pregnant females.
-Treatment involves the use of fresh frozen plasma to restore the level of clotting factors in the blood, as well as platelets and heparin to prevent further thrombi formation.
+Treatment involves the use of fresh frozen plasma to restore the level of clotting factors in the blood, as well as platelets and heparin to prevent further thrombi formation..
+Both Disseminated intravascular coagulation and sepsis are closely correlated with the presence of fibrinaloid microclots in the circulation.

 Pathophysiology

 A thrombus occurs when the hemostatic process, which normally occurs in response to injury, becomes activated in an uninjured or slightly injured vessel.
 A thrombus in a large blood vessel will decrease blood flow through that vessel (termed a mural thrombus).
 In a small blood vessel, blood flow may be completely cut off (termed an occlusive thrombus), resulting in death of tissue supplied by that vessel.
 If a thrombus dislodges and becomes free-floating, it is considered an embolus.
 If an embolus becomes trapped within a blood vessel, it blocks blood flow and is termed as an embolism.
 Embolisms, depending on their specific location, can cause more significant effects like strokes, heart attacks, or even death.

 Some of the conditions which increase the risk of blood clots developing include atrial fibrillation (a form of cardiac arrhythmia), heart valve replacement, a recent heart attack (also known as a myocardial infarction), extended periods of inactivity (see deep venous thrombosis), and genetic or disease-related deficiencies in the blood's clotting abilities.